shareful/csv-crud-laravel/README.md

 # csv-crud-laravel
-This​ ​ clients manage app using csv as dta storage
+Clients management application using csv as data storage